 Spitalfields, Seven Dials, Guildhall, Borough, Knightsbridge, Air Street

-This is one of the big steak success stories in London, and probably the group that most people have heard of.
-Certainly when we've ever talked about steak restaurants with friends, Hawksmoor always comes up.
-They've managed to make the steakhouse considerably less fussy than it was before, a template that's been taken up far and wide.
+Hawksmoor continues to be one of the big steak success stories in London, and probably the group that most people have heard of (even managing to break into America).
+They made the steakhouse experience considerably less fussy than it was before, a template that's been taken up far and wide.
 And there's a lot more to Hawksmoor - the bars are worth a visit on their own with a great cocktail list, and you will want to leave room for their sticky toffee pudding.

-Preferred steak side: So, so many to choose from.
-Although the mash and Tunworth (with a slab of melted Tunworth cheese at the centre) takes some beating.
+Best sides: Many to choose from (14 options at the last count), but the mash and Tunworth (with a slab of melted Tunworth cheese at the centre) takes some beating.

 Lurra